lalunamel/hexo-front-matter-excerpt/README.md

 Now, "This is my post excerpt" will be available by calling `.excerpt` on this post.

 This plugin will override the excerpt created by using Hexo's built in `<!-- more -->` tag.

+This plugin supports definition of `post.excerpt` using `<!-- more -->` and using YAML front matter.
+If an excerpt is specified using the `<!-- more -->` tag, it will override an excerpt specified using YAML front matter if there is one.
+If niether are defined, `post.excerpt` will be `undefined`.